Cliveden green walking trail

 From the woodland car park follow the path signposted 'picnic and sculpture area' and go through the kissing gate.
 The elephant and bear wood carvings will be on your right.
 Follow the route to the left past the picnic benches.

-Continue down the slope and past the Cliveden snails.
+Continue down the slope and past the carved wooden Cliveden snails.
 At the viewing area ahead take a moment to look out over the Berkshire countryside and River Thames below.
 To your right, you'll also catch your first glimpse of Cliveden House in the distance.

 Turn right and follow the path straight along the cliff top.